colorsgit/python_2023/sqlite.md

 values (1, 'Tanaka', 'tanakapw'),
        (2, 'Sato','satopw'),
        (3, 'Suzuki', 'suzukipw');

-insert into post (id, message, auther) values (1, 'I found an interesting object on morning', 3),
+insert into post (id, message, author) values (1, 'I found an interesting object on morning', 3),
        (2, 'How is its shape like?', 1),
-       (3, 'It's like an egg, but made of metal.', 3), (4, 'Hey, it must be part of my artwork.', 2), (5, 'I dropped it somewhare last night.', 2);
+       (3, 'It''s like an egg, but made of metal.', 3), (4, 'Hey, it must be part of my artwork.', 2), (5, 'I dropped it somewhare last night.', 2);

 select name from user
 inner join on post
-on user.id=post.auther
+on user.id=post.author
 where post.id=4;
 ```
 -->